 For those who are further along in the process, many questions remain regarding implementations.
 Because SOAR is so new, many security pros don’t have experience implementing a SOAR tool and operating it within their security environment.

 For this article, I sat down with Stan Engelbrecht, D3’s Director of Cyber Security Practice, to get his take on some of the best practices—and pitfalls—of SOAR implementation.
-Stan is an accredited CISSP who works closely with D3’s largest clients and has overseen many complex SOAR and incident response implementations.
+Stan, a member of our SOAR Customer Success Team, is an accredited CISSP who works closely with D3’s largest clients and has overseen many complex SOAR and incident response implementations.

 Walker: Let’s talk first about some of the best practices for SOAR implementation.
 What things do you see in successful implementations that provide a good blueprint for companies thinking about implementing SOAR for the first time?